BrainBlend-AI/atomic-agents/README.md

 Additionally, Atomic Agents should work with Ollama or LMStudio.
 If the default settings do not work due to your local server not supporting tool-calling, you can set the `mode` to JSON.

-## Formatting
+## Formatting and Linting
-To format the code before committing, you must run the following two commands:
+To format & lint the code before committing, you must run the following two commands:

 `black atomic_agents`